NinoRisteski/HubermanAnswers/README.md

 * For creating the visuals for the project.

 Photo Credits:
-* The main photo of Andrew Huberman is not mine.
+* I don't own the rights to the main black and white photo of Andrew Huberman.
 Photo credits go to [Huberman Lab.](https://www.hubermanlab.com/)

 *This project is created for experimental purposes only and is not affiliated with Dr. Andrew Huberman.
 It is not intended for commercial use.*